Web Ref: 4235

 6. Beaches 7km

 • Ground Floor: Entrance hall.
 Cloakroom (WC, washing machine).
 Two double bedrooms (A/C, TV), each with en suite shower room and patio doors to exterior.
 Double bedroom (A/C) with large en suite bathroom (bath and separate shower).
 Spacious open plan room (A/C): living area (TV) with patio doors to pool terrace, dining area and kitchen (oven, microwave, dishwasher).
-Steps down to: spa room with shower and access to outdoor terrace with jacuzzi.
+Steps down to: spa room with shower and access to outdoor terrace with hot tub.
 Double bedroom (A/C, TV) with en suite shower room and doors to exterior.
 WiFi.

 • Outside: Sun terrace with dining and seating areas.
 Lawned garden.
 Plancha.
 Poolside shower.
 Access to roof terrace.
 Private parking.